unixpickle/anbuild/README.md

 # anbuild

 This will be a replacement for [makemaker](https://github.com/unixpickle/makemaker).
-The main purpose of this tool is too generate makefiles (or, in the future, other types of build scripts).
+The main purpose of this tool is to generate Makefiles (or, in the future, other types of build scripts).

 # Installation